blacksph3re/rl_windturbine/Readme.md

 ### **10/08**

 A talk with Matt hinted me at not having normalized anything.
-I will implement a normalization at the end of the random exploration phase to bring everything into the same order of magnitude
+I will implement a normalization at the end of the random exploration phase to bring everything into the same order of magnitude.

+So, after a while of trying, I noticed that I was actually dealing with the vanishing gradients problem.
+On the way there, I tried normalization without noticing that I actually made it far worse because I forgot the ^-1 to the normalizations and thus ended up making the big values way bigger and the small ones way smaller.
+Because I didn't notice, I tried fighting the vanishing gradients problem by reducing the complexity of the function approximators even further, ending up with both Q and policy as 1-layer network.
+I think I might want to increase that in the future...

+Tries
+* Subtract tip deflection from reward
+* OU-Noise
+* Reparameterize control so actions are gradients